Young-Gen-Architects/bmi-calculator/Readme.md

 # This is our repository
-# To run the python command type python app.pys
+# To run the python command type python app.py